Alkanna tinctoria (L.)

 Plant Family: Boraginaceae

-Alkanet root is primarily used as a dyeing and coloring agent, especially for fabrics and soap.
+Alkanet root is primarily used as a dyeing and coloring agent, in particular for fabrics.

 The root is the part used in traditional dye crafts.